plotly/dash-vtk/docs/README.md

 ### PointCloudRepresentation

 The __PointCloudRepresentation__ is just a helper using the following structure to streamline rendering a point cloud dataset.
+The code snippet below is not fully accurate but it should provide you with some understanding of the kind of simplification that is happening under the hood.

 ```python
 def PointCloudRepresentation(**kwargs):